-Communal clashes break out in Jodhpur over hoisting of religious flag, four police officials injured

-Internet has been temporarily suspended in the city as a precautionary measure.
+Fresh communal clashes in Jodhpur on Eid hours after tensions erupted on Monday

+Five police officers were injured on Monday as Hindus and Muslims hurled stones at each other over hoisting of a religious flag in the city’s Jalori Gate area.

-At least four police officials were injured after communal violence broke in Rajasthan’s Jodhpur city on Monday evening, PTI reported.
+Fresh communal clashes broke out in Rajasthan’s Jodhpur city on the morning of Eid on Tuesday, after tensions first erupted on Monday night, PTI reported.

+Police said that they had brought the situation under control on Monday.
+However, tensions erupted once again after Eid prayers on Tuesday after some men hurled stones near the Jalori Gate, the same site where the clashes took place on Monday.
+Some vehicles were damaged on Tuesday morning, PTI reported.

-Members of the Hindu and Muslim communities threw stones at each other after tensions erupted over hoisting of a religious flag in the city’s Jalori Gate area.
+On Monday night, at least five police officials were injured as members of the Hindu and Muslim communities threw stones at each other over hoisting of a religious flag in the Jalori Gate area.
 A mob also took down loudspeakers that had been installed in the area for Eid prayers, according to ANI.

+Additional Director General of Police Hawa Singh Ghumaria said that the incident took place around 11 pm, The Indian Express reported.

+“There were flags of [Hindu deity] Parashuram near the area where namaaz is offered,” Ghumaria said.
+“There was a dispute about removing the flags as the local Muslim community puts up a flag [every year] on the occasion of Eid.”

 The district administration has suspended internet services since 1 am on Tuesday as a precautionary measure.